 All students residing on campus in university-controlled housing must have a meal plan.
-The default plan, 7 Day All-Access with \$250 Tiger Bucks is assigned to all residential students.
+The default plan, 7-Day All Access with \$300 Tiger Bucks, is assigned to all residential students.
 This default plan is mandatory for Freshmen residential students.
-Upperclassmen (sophomores & up) and Graduate Students can change their meal plans to one of the two (2) other meal options by visiting Auxiliary Enterprises located on the $3^{rd}$ floor of J.L.
+Upperclassmen (sophomores & up) and Graduate Students can change their meal plans to one of the two (2) other meal options by visiting Auxiliary Enterprises located on the 3rd floor of J.L.
 Reddix Hall.
-Students have the first two weeks of each semester to make changes to their meal plan.
+Students have the first two weeks of each semester to make changes to their meal plans.

 Student understands by agreeing to these terms and conditions he/she will automatically be enrolled in the University meal plan program which is required for all students who reside on campus.
-Students further understand that the meal membership does not cover or apply during fall break, winter break or spring break.
-Summer meal plans are optional and students must contact Auxiliary Enterprises at 601-979-1325 or meals@jsums.edu to register.
+Students further understand that the meal membership does not cover or apply during fall, winter, or spring break.

 Meal plans guarantee a student access to the Residential Dining Hall.
-Meal plan charges are not based upon usage.
+Meal plan charges are not based on usage.

 Residential Meal plans are prorated for residential students moving off campus according to the date the student moved into the campus residential facility and move out date with fees based on the schedule below.

-Meal plan refunds due to withdrawal from the university (dropping to zero class hours) are based on the date of withdrawal on record in the Registrar's Office and the move out date in Housing.
-Approved refunds are processed with any applicable percentage fee deducted and the remaining balance credited to the Bursar account and refunded by the Bursar's Office after any Bursar account balances are satisfied.
+Meal plan refunds due to withdrawal from the university (dropping to zero class hours) are based on the date of withdrawal on record in the Registrar's Office and the move-out date in Housing.
+Approved refunds are processed with any applicable percentage fee deducted, and the remaining balance is credited to the Bursar account and refunded by the Bursar's Office after any Bursar account balances are satisfied.
 Refunds usually take at least 10-14 days to process.
 Participants may not withdraw cash from their meal plan or any ID accounts.